jgdenby/hawkwatchers/README.md

 nltk_processing.ipynb (Joseph) (Heavily Modified)

-The above file contains the code to organize the dataframes as well as several modeling techniques we did not end up using.
+The above notebook contains the code to organize the dataframes as well as several modeling techniques we did not end up using.
 The consolidated code is in the below file:

 hawkwatchers/hawksite/hawk_tracker/nn_model.py